arcticdev00/LDB-Bypass/README.md

 ### Target window moves but floating box doesn't follow
 The tracking loop runs at 60fps.
 If the target window moves too quickly or uses custom rendering, the tracking might lag slightly.

-## Security Considerations

-- The app requires access to all windows for enumeration
-- Native API calls are made through `ffi-napi` which loads system DLLs
-- No elevation (admin) required for normal operation
-- Some system windows may not be accessible due to UIPI (User Interface Privilege Isolation)

 ## License